Spomky-Labs/jose-bundle/Resources/doc/config/key_sets.md

 As explained above, in some context it is interesting to share public keys.

-That is why with bundle provide an easy way to share any JWKSet through a route and a controller.
+That is why this bundle provides an easy way to share any JWKSet through a route and a controller.
 And because you should not loose time to create controllers and routes, this bundle provides all the features built-in.

 The way it is managed is quite simple:

+## Add The Built-in Route File

-1. Just add the following route into your route file:
+Just add the following lines into your routing file:

 ```yml
 # routing.yml